ChrisGreene-Chuboe/stk-app-sql/readme.md

 Let's break this statement down:

 - "this is a quick event test" is the text to be added to the 'stk_event.record_json' --> text json object
-- `.append` is the nushell command that performs the insert via `psql`
+- `.append event` is the nushell command that performs the insert via `psql`
 - "test" is the name of the event
   - note that when managing events, the 'name' is usually referred to as a 'topic'
   - in the database, we use 'name' so that the 'stk_event' table remains consistent with all other tables.